Skip to main content

 • Select - Dropdown options for choosing from predefined values (like sizes, categories, or themes).

-• Image - Image upload and selection for photos, icons, logos, or any visual content.
+• Media - Media upload and selection for photos, icons, logos, or any other media uploaded to the WordPress media library.

-• Array - Multiple values or objects for lists, collections, or complex data structures.
+• Object - JSON like structure for complex data structures.

 Once added, you'll see it in the Component Editor.